WordFnd.com

 (adjective) characterized by kindness and warm courtesy especially of a king to his subjects Synonyms: gracious

-bent (adjective) fixed in your purpose Synonyms: dead set, out to, bent on
+(adjective) fixed in your purpose Synonyms: bent on, dead set, out to

 (adjective) used of the back and knees; stooped Synonyms: bended